trambarhq/trambar/admin/src/instructions/server/server-summary-facebook.en.md

 URIs*.

 **Privacy policy URL** - Facebook requires a privacy policy URL.
+You may link to your company's own page or use this boilerplate.
+It is entered in *Settings* > *Basic*.

+**Terms and conditions URL** - Facebook requires a terms and conditions URL.
-You may link to your company's own policy page or use this boilerplate.
+You may link to your company's own page or use this boilerplate.
 It is entered in *Settings* > *Basic*.

 **App key** - Copy the app key from Facebook App Dashboard.
 It can be found in